SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 below with the added `logoUrl` in the Payment Order Purchase request.

-*   If the configuration is activated and you send in a `logoUrl`, then the SwedbankPay logo is replaced with the logo sent in.
-And text is changes accordingly.
+*   If the configuration is activated and you send in a `logoUrl`, then the SwedbankPay logo is replaced with the logo sent in and the text is changed accordingly.

 *   If the configuration is activated and you do not send in a `logoUrl`, then no logo and no text is shown.